cap015700/Futsolo/README.md

-# Futsolo
+# Futsolo Project

-**Purpose**– Develop a sales strategy by creating a database of Soccer Clubs and Tournaments from data scraped from the United States Youth Soccer Association website.
+**Purpose** – Develop a sales strategy by creating a database of Soccer Clubs and Tournaments from data scraped from the United States Youth Soccer Association website.
 Identify potential prospects and venues for sale of Futsolo™ Soccer product.

 **Steps**
   *	Scrape data from the website using Pandas and Jupyter Notebook, create tournament and club dataframes, and convert them to CSV.